 All academic researchers have open access to EBRAINS’ state-of-the-art services.

-In its final phase, running from April 2020 to September 2023, the Human Brain Project is focusing on three core scientific focus areas – brain networks, their role in consciousness and artificial neural networks – as well as on expanding the innovative EBRAINS infrastructure and its tools and services.
+In its final phase, running from April 2020 to September 2023, the Human Brain Project focused on three core scientific focus areas – brain networks, their role in consciousness and artificial neural networks – as well as on expanding the innovative EBRAINS infrastructure and its tools and services.

 SGA1